ThePsychDr/Resident-Evil-7-21-helper/README.md

 If anyone wants to continue and publish their own build using my work as a base, please give credit.
 Its pretty accurate already from using internet sources and in game testing but still has some issues

+-the current build can be found in the "sigh" branch - so far no rng state found

 # Resident Evil 7: 21 — Card Game Solver

 A terminal-based companion tool for the **21** card game from the *Resident Evil 7: Biohazard — Banned Footage Vol. 2* DLC.
 Tracks cards, computes odds, models opponent AI, and gives strategic advice in real time as you play.